icerpc/hello/README.md

 The `hello` server is available as a Docker image on [Docker Hub](https://hub.docker.com/r/icerpc/hello).
 The server requires TLS certificates to run, so you will need to provide the server certificate and private key.
 Certificates can be obtained using a service like [Let's Encrypt](https://letsencrypt.org/).
-This repository also contains set of self-signed [certificates](./certs) that can be used for testing purposes.
+This repository also contains a set of self-signed [certificates](./certs) that can be used for testing purposes.

 ### Docker CLI